JeeIn-Park/JeeIn-Park/README.md

   / Jeein Park! 👋
 </h1>

+#My goal is to change the world by designing intuitive and intelligent solutions that reduce complexity and improve daily workflows!

 Having strong enough technical skills to implement new features?
 That’s basic.
 But aren’t we trying to find something innovative?
 Something brand-new?
 What I bring to the table is unique, unlike anything others can offer.